HienTruong89/3D-image-analysis/README.md

 # @ Topic 2: 2D RGB/Gray image analysis
          Similar to topic 1, using different processing techniques to analyse 2D image.

-         Perform convolutional neural network to classify the image.
+         Perform convolutional neural networks to classify the image.